Advancing Zero-Shot Open-Set Speech Deepfake Source Tracing

 For verification, trial utterances are drawn from the trial set $\mathcal{D}_t$ and compared against fingerprint embeddings computed from $\mathcal{D}_f$.
 We consider four backend scoring strategies: (1) \textbf{Zero-shot cosine:} Simple cosine similarity between the trial embedding $\vec{e}^{\,t}$ and the fingerprint embedding $\vec{e}^{\,f}_{\mathcal{A}_k}$, (2) \textbf{Zero-shot Siamese:} A Siamese network trained on $\mathcal{D}_T$, with attack types disjoint from the fingerprint set, following the zero-shot protocol, (3) \textbf{Few-shot Siamese:} A Siamese network trained on fingerprint pairs from $\mathcal{D}_f$, and (4) \textbf{Few-shot MLP:} An MLP classifier trained on attack embeddings from $\mathcal{D}_f$, targeting in-distribution attacks.

-In the zero-shot cosine setting, the similarity score is defined as
+In the \textbf{zero-shot} cosine setting, the similarity score is defined as

 For the Siamese networks, $N$ trial–fingerprint pairs with equal positive and negatives are generated from the respective training partition.
-Training can follow either contrastive learning~\cite{he2020momentum} or use the final projection layer with cosine similarity followed by cross-entropy.
+The network is trained using contrastive learning~\cite{he2020momentum}.
 After training, verification scores are computed using the cosine similarity measure between embeddings, as defined in Eq.~\ref{eq:cosine_score}.

-For the \textbf{few-shot MLP}, cross-entropy is used to train on attack embedding pairs from $\mathcal{D}_f$, and during evaluation, the output probability corresponding to the claimed attack is taken as the verification score.
+For the \textbf{few-shot MLP}, cross-entropy is used to train on attack embeddings from $\mathcal{D}_f$, and during evaluation, the output probability corresponding to the claimed attack is taken as the verification score.